 Learn to make beautiful jewelry using pure silver metal clay (Precious Metal Clay – PMC) in single day workshop classes.
 No experience is needed to get started, just a spirit of adventure and the desire to explore new ways to unleash your creativity.

 I frequently teach metal clay classes, most often at my studio in Saratoga Springs, NY, but I also teach at the Arts Center in Troy, NY and the Adirondack Folk School in Lake Luzerne, NY.
 I send out periodic e-mails to people interested in learning about classes as they are being developed.
 If you would like to receive these notices, please click here to send me a note.

 All my workshops are single-day sessions and most use pure silver Precious Metal Clay (PMC) which is pure silver in a powdered form mixed with a binder and water to create a clay-like substance.
 In some classes you would be using an enriched sterling clay (.960) or a base metal clay.
 You manipulate metal clay somewhat like a polymer or ceramic clay would be shaped and textured and then you dry it.
 Once dry you can sand and refine the piece and then it is kiln fired (or fired using a small butane torch).
-During the firing the binder and water burn off and the silver molecules sinter (fuse together) resulting in a pure silver piece.
+During the firing the binder burns off and the metal molecules sinter (similar to fusing together but different) resulting in a solid metal piece.
 You then go through a series of steps to finish and shine the piece.
 It is lots of fun and truly can be done by anyone.
 There are many ways to work with the clay that range from simple but great to very complex.
-I’ve been teaching PMC techniques since 2001.
+I’ve been teaching metal clay techniques since 2001.
 I completed the Rio Rewards Certification Program in 2001 and Camp PMC Principal Instructor in 2020 and am an instructor member of AMCAW (Alliance For Metal Clay Arts Worldwide).
 Even with these years of experience, I’m still learning new approaches!
 The information below describes the classes, locations and costs.
 Please keep in mind that classes can be customized to your specific interests when it is a class at my studio in Saratoga Springs.
-I do ask that students in classes other than Precious Metal Clay Exploration have had some experience with metal clay prior to the class.
+I do ask that students in classes other than Silver Metal Clay Exploration have had some experience with metal clay prior to the class.